The Alpha Volunteer Fire Company Has Answered The Call For The Centre Region Since 1899.

 The Alpha Fire Company is an all-volunteer company with over 100 active members dedicated to providing professional fire, rescue and emergency support services throughout the Centre region.
 Our primary headquarters is in downtown State College, with stations in both Patton and College Townships.

-We have been a first response organization for fighting fires, emergency services and community support for well over a century.
-With four Fire Engines, two Tankers, three specialized Tower Trucks and a small fleet of rugged rescue and command vehicles across our three locations, we stand ready to serve our community in a moment’s notice.
+We have been an emergency service organization, dedicated to fighting fire and executing rescues in the Centre Region for well over a century.
+With four Engines, two Tankers, three Aerial devices, a Heavy Rescue, and a fleet of rugged support vehicles across our three stations, we stand ready to serve our community at a moment’s notice.

 Alpha Fire Company History: A Timeline